• Skip to primary navigation

 Gifts and Games That Promote Family Connection

 Not all games and toys are just a fun diversion.
 Research tells us that kids learn valuable social-emotional lessons through play.
-In this large market of toys and games, there are actually a few out there that help kids learn cooperation and build connection with others.
+In this large market of toys and games, there are a few out there that help kids learn cooperation and build connection with others.

 Table Topics: get beyond the age-old question of “how was your day” with these fun, insightful questions to prompt conversation.
 Age-appropriate for kids (age 6+) and adults.
 A nice way to learn something new about each other and foster strong connections.

-This or That?— a fun family game that helps promote connection and bonding.
+Would’Ya— a fun family game that helps promote connection and bonding.
 Learn fun facts about your family that you never knew! (ages 8+)

 Gifts and Toys that Promote Emotional Intelligence